danilop/amazon-sagemaker-keras-text-classification/README.md

 cd ~/SageMaker/amazon-sagemaker-keras-text-classification/container/
 ```

 2\.
-Create a new Dockerfile using `vim Dockerfile`, hit `i` to insert and then paste the content below, replacing, in the line starting with `FROM`, `REGION` with the region you are using today, for example `us-west-2`.
+Create a new Dockerfile using `vim Dockerfile`, hit `i` to insert and then paste the content below.
+In the line starting with `FROM`, replace `REGION` with the AWS region you are using today, for example `us-west-2`.

 ```
 # Build an image that can do training and inference in SageMaker